wp-plugins/pagerestrict/readme.txt

 == Change Log ==

+= 1.6 (2008-xx-xx): =
+* Replaced while loop with foreach for display list of pages
+* Added meta box to write/edit pages page
+* Added capability to display or not display the login form

 = 1.5 (2008-09-03): =
 * Added ability to change restriction method
 * Rewrote and simplified areas pertaining to the list of pages